EtuneDnD/etune-shared-compendium/README.md

 # etune-shared-compendium

 # What is etune-shared-compendium?
 Etune Shared Compendium is a mod that synchronizes several Foundry Instances through a Git Repository.
-Thought for communities with several Dungeon Masters to share always the latest updated changes of their players' characters sheet.
+Thought for communities with several Dungeon Masters to share always the latest updated changes of their players' characters sheet.s

 # Pre-Requisites
 1. You need will a GitHub account as you will need permissions to upload changes to the repo/database.